 Honestly have a look at the choice available!

 Of course as well as choosing new furniture there was the task of redecorating too, I found a beautiful design of wallpaper with silver trees and birds, with a hint of glitter and sparkle.
 The background was white so it would be perfect to brighten and open up a small room.
-I can’t seem to find the colour way that we bought, but you can buy it in grey for a pretty good price on Amazon here
+The white and silver wallpaper doesn’t appear to be available at the moment, but you can buy it in grey or yellow for a reasonable price on Amazon.

-We also made the decision to take up the laminate and get a heathered grey carpet laid instead.
+We also made the decision to take up the laminate flooring and replace it with carpet instead.
+We chose a heathered carpet as I prefer the look of a carpet that has slightly different shades of the same colour, this is easier to keep it looking clean too.
 I know the laminate was an expensive mistake but because it was only laid up to the fitted wardrobes, once these were removed there was a gap with no flooring.
 We also put a cream wooden blind up and got rid of the curtains.

 Once we had cleaned, prepped, painted and wallpapered and got the carpet laid, our lovely Ikea wardrobe arrived a few days later and once we had put it together I was able to actually organise my clothes in the wardrobe.
 I feel really privileged for the first time in my life to be able to organise my clothes in a way in which I can find what I am looking for easily, without having to rummage!

 Oh and – as a bonus – we picked up a dressing table with a drawer from Ikea too.
-So all my make up, skin care and hair styling accessories are now hidden away.
+So all my make up, skin care and hair styling accessories are now hidden away in this perfect bedroom storage solution.

 My tips for a quick bedroom update:

-- Change the curtains or blinds, this can make a huge difference.
+- Change the curtains or blinds, this can make a huge difference to the feel of your bedroom.
 Blackout blinds or curtains are a brilliant idea, especially for during the summer when the sun can rise before 5 o’clock in the morning.
-Not many of us want to get up that early.
+Not many of us want to get up that early unless we really have to.

 - Simply swapping the duvet colour and sheets to a different colour scheme can adjust the feel of the room.

-- A simple swap that can have a major impact is by changing the door handles, drawer knobs or cupboard door handles.
+- A simple swap that can have a major impact is by changing the door handles, drawer knobs or cupboard door handles, these changes won’t cost very much so are a brilliant update on a budget.
 We added crystal effect knobs for the built in cupboard to replace the dated gold coloured ones that were there before.

 - What do you have on the floor?
-Hard surface flooring is good for allergies but if you want a luxurious feel, a sumptuous carpet is your friend here.
+Hard surface flooring is perfect for those with allergies but if you want a luxurious feel, a sumptuous carpet is your friend here.
 It also softens the feel of the room and saves people downstairs having to listen to you walk across the room.

 - Storage – is your bedroom cluttered?
 Why not buy some pretty baskets or similar to pop all those accessories in.

-- Furniture – replacing the furniture is expensive so if that is not within your budget at the moment, you could have fun and upcycle what you already have.
+- Furniture – replacing the furniture can work out quite expensive so if that is not within your budget at the moment, you could have fun and upcycle what you already have.
 There are some brilliant paints around that you can paint onto MDF or wooden furniture and make them look like new.
 We did this with our Ikea bedside tables and also the Ikea furniture in the spare room.
-You can read about how we created a pretty guest bedroom here
+You can read about how we created a pretty guest bedroom Here

 - Add a mirror or two for a pop of light, this will also make the room feel bigger than it is.